LiuJF1226/Mono-ViFI/README.md

 Remember to modify related paths to your own.
 Take ResNet18 as an example, the training commands are as follows.

-Note: you can adjust `batch_size` according to your maximum GPU memory.
+Note: you can adjust `batch_size` in the config files according to your maximum GPU memory.

 ```shell
 ### Training with ResNet18 backbone (KITTI, 640x192)